cavaunpeu/willwolf.io-source/content/articles/practical-guide-open-source-ml-masters.md

 Lang: en
 Slug: practical-guide-open-source-ml-masters
 Status: published
 Summary: The higher education paradigm is changing.
-A practical guide to designing the "Open-Source Masters" for yourself.
+Motivation, logistics and strategic insight re: designing the "Open-Source Masters" for yourself.
 Image: images/osmlm.jpg

 As an "in" professional discipline, Machine Learning exhibits a curious behavior: though talent is frustratingly scarce, it's immensely *easy* for the individual to obtain.
 Why? **It's all available online, (largely) free for the taking.**